-- 2010: CACI wins several U.S. Government contract Task Orders, built a 48-person Team to telework 100%, and the Customer was very pleased with the deliverables - 2011: The Customer starts renewing Task Orders - 2014 2015: Managed a 7-person Team at on a U.S. Government contract where two Team members telework 100% and four others telework one day per week.
+- 2010: CACI won several U.S. Government contract Task Orders, built a 48-person Team that was 100% teleworking, and the Customer was extremely pleased with the performance and deliverables - 2011: CACI's Customer starts renewing Task Orders - 2014 2015: Managed a 7-person Team at on a U.S. Government contract where two Team members telework 100% and four others telework one day per week.